Arjdroid/the-droid-blog/content/post/hackathon/index.md

 ## Preparation

 Before even looking for a team, I started to prepare my ideas.
 There was a wide variety of available themes, but I settled on Transporation as my main theme with the sub theme of Environmental Sustainibility.
+(Incidentally, a large portion of my competitors chose to work on the Healthcare theme.)